tox-rs/tox-human/src/groupchat_packets.md

 When a peer receives this packet then:

-- set nickname of a peer in group
+- set nickname of a peer in conference
     - call callback of client to update nickname of a peer.
-    - update variable of nickname of a peer in group.
+    - update variable of nickname of a peer in conference.

 ##### Plain/Action message